 South Africa, November 27,2010:The killing of Anni Dewani is still surrounded by controversy.
 Reporting by Caroline Gammell, Mike Pflanz and John Bingham

-A Daily Telegraph investigation has uncovered that he was engaged once before, 2008, but ended the relationship after a couple of months.He found a second potential bride this June and pictures of them their wedding regalia showed them beaming with pride with their arms wrapped around each other.
+A Daily Telegraph investigation has uncovered that he was engaged once before, in 2008, but ended the relationship after a couple of months.He found a second potential bride this June and pictures of them in their wedding regalia showed them beaming with pride with their arms wrapped around each other.
 Released shortly after Mrs Dewani’s death, the photographs illustrated just how Mr Dewani’s perfect life had crumbled overnight.

 Yet as the high-profile police investigation into Mrs Dewani’s death continues, questions about what happened on the night of November 13 remain unanswered.
 Mr Dewani has strenuously denied any involvement.

-Such has been the speculation South Africa and Britain about who might be responsible that Mr Dewani has hired the publicist Max Clifford to cope with the intense media attention.
+Such has been the speculation in South Africa and Britain about who might be responsible that Mr Dewani has hired the publicist Max Clifford to cope with the intense media attention.

-Mr Dewani met Swedish-born Anni Hindocha, of Asian-Ugandan descent, last year after she came to Britain to stay with her cousin Sneha, who was living Luton.
+Mr Dewani met Swedish-born Anni Hindocha, of Asian-Ugandan descent, last year after she came to Britain to stay with her cousin Sneha, who was living in Luton.

-However, February 2009, the relationship fell apart and Mr Dewani, from Westbury-on-Trym, brought it to an end.
+However, in February 2009, the relationship fell apart and Mr Dewani, from Westbury-on-Trym, brought it to an end.
 “Their personalities just didn’t work out,” said a source.
 “They knew each other only relatively shortly.
 Perhaps that didn’t help.”

 A relative of Miss Kansagra who attended the engagement party said Mr Kansagra had tried to intervene to make the relationship work.
 “It was a bit surprising how quickly it happened and then ended,” they said.
 “Of course he tried to talk to Shrien, but there was no going back, he had made up his mind.
 I think it was just one of those things that was not to be.”
 They have not seen each other since.